shigueojp/Amplify-Cognito-Angular/README.md

     - Use the **buildspec-test.yml** for Amplify Test Environment.
     - Use the **buildspec-prod.yml** for Amplify Production Environment.
 6. Click **Create Build Project**.
+7. Do it for each environment - (dev, test and prod).

-**Grant Permission for each role created by codebuild**
+### Grant Permission for each role created by codebuild**

-1. Grant the right permissions for both CodeBuild roles have access to SSM.
+Grant the right permissions for all CodeBuild have access to SSM.

+1. Go to your codebuild and access dev codebuild project.
+    - Go to **Build details** and click in the **Service role** link.
+It`s going to open the IAM role associated with dev Build.
+    - Click **Attach policies**, search for **AmazonSSMReadOnlyAccess** policy managed by AWS or add this policy below.
 ```
 {
     "Version": "2012-10-17",